rdbhaiya/Safety-Device-For-Mining-Workers-Using-IoT-/README.md

 - Thanks to the developers of the libraries used in this project.
 - Special thanks to the Blynk team for providing the platform for remote monitoring.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+---

+Feel free to reach out if you have any questions or suggestions!

+Happy coding! 😊